Information for Incoming First-Year Law Students

 You may obtain these records from either your doctor, or your undergraduate program.

-- You have a continuing obligation to update your application to St. Thomas University School of Law.
+- You have a continuing obligation to update your application to St. Thomas University College of Law.
 Students who intend to practice law should be aware that in addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners at: http://www.ncbex.org/.

 - Take the time to print out and bring a copy of the Orientation Material.